verbb/snipcart/docs/dev/services.md

 ### invalidateCache()

-Invalidate any cached GET requests.
+Invalidate any of the plugin's cached GET requests.

 Doesn't return anything.